DataDog/documentation/content/en/monitors/monitor_types/composite.md

 Datadog doesn't compute `A && B && C` any differently than you would expect, but which monitor statuses are considered true and which false?

-Recall the seven statuses a monitor may have (in order of increasing severity):
+Recall the six statuses a monitor may have (in order of increasing severity):

 * `Ok`,
 * `Warn`,